Table of Contents

 Understanding Glacial Retreat

-Glacial retreat describes the net loss of ice mass over time, occurring when melting and calving exceed the accumulation of new snow and ice.
-While glaciers have advanced and receded throughout Earth’s history, the current rate and global extent of retreat are unprecedented in the modern record.
-The primary driver is sustained warming of the atmosphere and oceans due to anthropogenic greenhouse gas emissions.
+Glacial retreat refers to the net loss of ice mass over time, occurring when melting and calving surpass the accumulation of new snow and ice.
+Although glaciers have naturally advanced and receded throughout Earth’s history, the current rate and global extent of retreat are unprecedented in the modern record.
+This phenomenon is primarily driven by sustained warming of the atmosphere and oceans due to anthropogenic greenhouse gas emissions, which have intensified since the Industrial Revolution.

 Key Drivers of Glacial Mass Loss

-• Ocean warming: Tidewater glaciers and marine-terminating outlet glaciers are eroded from below by warmer ocean currents.
-This process, known as submarine melting, can undercut glacier fronts, speeding calving and retreat.
+- Ocean warming: Tidewater glaciers and marine-terminating outlet glaciers are increasingly eroded from below by warmer ocean currents, a process called submarine melting.
+This undercutting destabilizes glacier fronts, causing more frequent calving events and faster retreat.
 The Antarctic and Greenland ice sheets are particularly vulnerable to this mechanism.

-• Albedo feedback: As snow and ice melt, darker surfaces (rock, soil, or open water) are exposed, absorbing more solar radiation and further accelerating melt.
-This positive feedback loop intensifies retreat.
+- Albedo feedback: As snow and ice melt, darker surfaces such as exposed rock, soil, or open water absorb more solar radiation, increasing local temperatures and further accelerating melting in a positive feedback loop.

-Glaciers in Alaska, the European Alps, the Himalayas, and the Andes are all experiencing rapid mass loss.
-For example, the Juneau Icefield in Alaska has thinned dramatically over the past several decades, contributing significant meltwater to the ocean.
+Regions such as Alaska, the European Alps, the Himalayas, and the Andes are witnessing rapid glacial mass loss.
+For example, the Juneau Icefield in Alaska has thinned dramatically over recent decades, contributing significant meltwater to the ocean and impacting downstream freshwater ecosystems.

 Regional Variations in Glacier Retreat